CsillaVamos/csillavamos/PhD/Euclidean_buffer_paper_results.md

 *How Spatial Scale and Collinearity Influence Environmental Exposure Models*

-## Different types of spatial dataset types
+## Different types of spatial data, shown in the city of Amsterdam, the Netherlands as an example.
 ![core concept types](../assets/images/PhD_images/figure1_core_concepts5.png)